baseten/player.js/README.md

 # Background Hack

-This fork contains a small hack to allow the experimental `background=1` parameter to be added to the Vimeo embed.
+This fork contains a small hack to allow the [experimental background parameter](https://vimeo.com/forums/topic:278001) `background=1` to be added to the Vimeo embed.
 Use like so:

 ```html
 <div id="made-in-ny"></div>